Blendify/blender-manual/blender_docs/manual/render/shaders/nodes/types/input/object_info.rst

 .. note::

    Note that this node only works for material shading nodes;
-   it does nothing for lamp and world shading nodes.
+   it does nothing for light and world shading nodes.

 Example